phetdam/touketsu/doc/source/api_ref.rst

-   initial creation. first attempt making documentation that actually looks legit, as i looked at the arch package's documentation for inspiration. add template to classes autosummary to use own class template.
+   initial creation. first attempt making documentation that actually looks legit, as i looked at the arch package's documentation for inspiration. add template to classes autosummary to use own class template. add link and sentence directing user to user guide.

 API Reference
 =============

 This page lists the two classes that form of the core of this package.
+For detailed examples and best practices for using the classes in this package, please refer to the :doc:`./user_guide`.

 Classes
 -------